CoS-Speedrunning/CoS-Autosplitter/README.md

-# Chants of Sennaar Autosplitter v0.1.0
+# Chants of Sennaar Autosplitter v0.1.1

+## Known bugs
+None as of 27th May 2024

 ## How to install
 1. [Download](https://github.com/just-ero/asl-help/blob/main/lib/asl-help) `asl-help` and place it in your LiveSplit installation folder > Components
     - E.g. Documents\LiveSplit_1.8.26\Components